 Making sure you maintain magnesium levels

 A modern Western diet, with its emphasis on fast and highly refined foods, doesn’t supply much magnesium.
-A recent report from NHANES (National Health and Nutrition Examination Survey) found that 60% of Americans were not getting the estimated average requirement, which is 350 mg per day for men over age 30 and 265 mg per day for women over age 30.
+A report from NHANES (National Health and Nutrition Examination Survey) found that 60% of Americans were not getting the estimated average requirement, which is 350 mg per day for men over age 30 and 265 mg per day for women over age 30.
 To increase your dietary magnesium:

 - Have an ounce of almonds or cashews every day.
 This will add about 75 mg of magnesium to your daily intake.
 Better still, try an ounce of pumpkin seeds, which have twice as much magnesium.

 - Add a half-cup of cooked spinach.
 Best known for its iron content, spinach has 75 mg of magnesium as well.
 Swiss chard has a similar amount.